Thanksgiving side dishes for making your dinner simpler, greener and closer to home.

 Excellent on meat and poultry, this chutney has a pleasant kick.
 Recipe yields about 16 ounces, though it can be easily doubled for canning.

-The ultimate resource for finding Northwest Michigan goods is Taste the Local Difference (LOCALDIFFERENCE.ORG), a database run by Traverse City–based Michigan Land Use Institute (MLUI.ORG).
-Log on to search for farms by county; you can also look for U-Picks, CSAs, wineries, farmers markets and retail operations like bakeries and delis.
+The ultimate resource for finding Northwest Michigan goods is Taste the Local Difference.
+Search for farms by county; you can also look for U-Picks, CSAs, wineries, farmers markets and retail operations like bakeries and delis.
 Below are a few of the farms we used in making our recipes, listed by ingredient; we also included our favorite Up North turkey farm, which locals know as the place to get a Thanksgiving gobbler.